 Hermann Feldhaus presents three individual viewer-operated projectors linking three discreet short films loops into one larger panoramic projection.
 Hermann takes his cue from J.-E. Marey’s research.
 Whereas Marey broke down the movement of the animate into the discreet phases of a series of photographs in order to study its movements, Feldhaus’ work does the reverse by combining the discreet phases of an imagined movement of the inanimate into a crude animation.
 Sheila Moss presents Hugo de Vries and the Amorphophallus titanium, a spinning lantern with the image of the famous botanist standing next to the world’s second largest flower.
 The image shimmers, folds and mutates on itself as it is projected onto the wall.
 Sheila also shows a life size drawing of the flower.

-the master of absurdity, transforms the idea of a dignified grandfather clock into a clanking and clumsy machine, beautiful in it’s honest uselessness.
+Robert Chambers, the master of absurdity, transforms the idea of a dignified grandfather clock into a clanking and clumsy machine, beautiful in it’s honest uselessness.
 Mary Ziegler’s Standing changes what looks like a study of fluid dynamics into a reflection on the act of effort.
 2 seven foot long sheets of drycleaner plastic hang tethered between a series of sequenced blowers.
 The slow drifting, airborne choreography that results depicts the willfull successes and thwarted failures of a simple, repeated attempt to stand up from a sitting position.
 Melissa Dubbin and Aaron Davidson collaborate on two new works: Night Writing is a series of music boxes that broadcast the coordinates of the Smack Mellon gallery, via ‘sonified braille’encoded on the barrel of each music box.
 These motor-driven boxes are inspired by a technique developed during the Napoleonic era, a phonetic system of raised dots on paper allowing soldiers to communicate quickly, secretly and silently in the battlefield, ultimately spawning the invention of Braille.
 Their second work, Classifying Apparatus and Method – Memories of Malfunction is a mechanical musical instrument in the spirit of a hybridized bar code player piano.
 Bruce Fowler presents a child’s red wagon which carries a far too large lawn mower motor.
 Perry Hoberman’s Zombiac consists of computer terminals and monitors ranging in vintage from the 1970s to the present.
 The original electronics have been removed transforming them into mindless ‘electronic brains’.
 Sensors in the system allow them to respond to movement or sound in the room.
 As visitors enter, sensors track their movements, triggering monitors to turn to watch them and ‘communicate’ with patterns of light and sound.
 Jonathan Podwil builds and then films with super 8, models of a Vietnam war era helicopter and a WWII airplane.
 He then scans the film and digitally remakes it presenting the final version in video form.
 In this way he creates what appears to be found bits of documentary film.
 Podwil also makes paintings of the images on screen, creating a relationship between the moving and the motionless image.